MIMO Chain Tutorial#

 This tutorial highlighted:

-How various MIMO detectors behave under different SNR conditions.
+• How various MIMO detectors compare under different SNR conditions.

-Why advanced detection schemes like OSIC and ML outperform linear methods in difficult channel conditions.
+• Why advanced detection schemes like OSIC and ML outperform linear methods in challenging channel conditions.

-With comnumpy, you can rapidly prototype, test, and visualize MIMO systems — whether for research, teaching, or personal learning.
+With comnumpy, you can rapidly prototype, test, and visualize MIMO systems for research, teaching, or self-study.